6 Savvy Ways to Use Spinach

 Directions

-1. In a large pot, heat the olive oil and stir in the garlic.
+1. In a large pot, heat the olive oil to medium heat and stir in the garlic.

 2. Add the spinach, broccoli, celery, and parsley, and stir until the spinach wilts.